DataCanvasIO/HyperGBM/docs/en_US/source/example_advanced.rst

 Feature generation
 ----------

-*CompeteExeriment* is cable of performing featrue generation, which can be turned on by setting *feature_generation=True* when creating experiment with *make_experiment*.
+*CompeteExeriment* is capable of performing featrue generation, which can be turned on by setting *feature_generation=True* when creating experiment with *make_experiment*.
 There are several options:

 * feature_generation_continuous_cols：list (default None)), continuous featrue, inferring automatically if set as None.
 * feature_generation_categories_cols：list (default None)), categorical feature, need to be set explicitly, *CompeteExeriment* can not perform automatic inference for this one.